Grounded Question-Answering in Long Egocentric Videos: Experiments

 \textbf{Qualitative analysis.} Fig.~\ref{fig:visualization}(A) shows an OpenQA example.
 Our model successfully predicts the temporal window and the answer, while SimpleVQA$^*$ fails.
 Although our predicted answer slightly differs from the ground truth, it's still valid, highlighting the challenge of paraphrasing in evaluating open-ended answers, thus reflecting the advantage of our CloseQA task.
 Fig.~\ref{fig:visualization}(B) demonstrates a CloseQA example.
 Our model shows competence in predicting a close temporal window and identifying the correct answer.
 On the contrary, SimpleVQA$^*$ chooses an incorrect answer, while the absence of temporal localization hinders understanding of its error source.
 Fig.~\ref{fig:visualization}(C) is a failure case of our model and SimpleVQA$^*$.
 Yet, our model's temporal window prediction is relevant to the query, and the predicted answer is coherent with the grounded content.
 This highlights an issue of the \qaego4d and NLQ annotations, where multiple relevant video segments and plausible answers exist, but only one annotation is available per query.

-We present additional experimental results in the supplementary material, including the impact of using different LLMs to generate QA data, a more in-depth statistical analysis of \ourdataset, further qualitative findings, {\em etc}.
+We present additional results in the supplementary material, including the impact of using different LLMs to generate QA data, a more in-depth statistical analysis of \ourdataset, additional qualitative findings, prompts for generating QA data, limitations, and future work.